milou75/EDA-Project-1/README.md

 8 Files (4 .R and 4 .png) corresponding to the 4 plotting exercices.

-NOTE : for plot 2-3-4 : Jeu, Ven, Sam are the french equivalent to Thu, Fri, Sat
+NOTE : for plot 2-3-4 on the x axis: Jeu, Ven, Sam are the french equivalent to Thu, Fri, Sat